spindogs/phpcs/README.md

 All methods MUST have a docblock associated with them.
 At the very minimum, this docblock MUST document the `@param` types for each method parameter.

-It is also recommended that every method SHOULD use the `@return` tag.
-Exceptions to this recommendation are:
+It is also recommended that every method SHOULD use the `@return` tag in order to keep docblocks consistent (use `@return void` for methods that have no return value).

-* constructors, the `@return` tag MAY be omitted here, in which case `@return self` is implied
-* functions and methods without a return value, the `@return` tag MAY be omitted here, in which case `@return void` is implied

 ### Control structures